MapRock/TimeMolecules/README.md

 This repository itself is not a database you can connect to.
 It is supplementary material for the book Time Molecules as well as a repository of information for AI agents and implementors of a solution.
 This resolves around a sample implementation, a SQL Server database named TimeSolution.
 This repo provides the prompts, skills, and tutorials that AI agents (and developers) need to learn how to use that enterprise resource effectively.

 As of May 5, 2026, **for the easiest tutorial experience**, please use the Azure Virtual Machine I created.
+To:

+1. Create copy of the pre-configured Windows Azure VM.
+2. Create a Windows Azure VM from scratch.
+3. Set up the environment on your own machine (work or personal laptop/destop)

-Please see [procure_time_molecules_vm.md](https://github.com/MapRock/TimeMolecules/blob/main/docs/procure_time_molecules_vm.md) for instructions on how to procure and use it.
-Otherwise, please see the document, <a href="https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md/" target="_blank"><em>Install Dev Environment</em></a>, for instructions on setting up the dev environment for the book tutorials.
+... please see the document, <a href="https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md/" target="_blank"><em>Install Dev Environment</em></a>, for instructions on setting up the dev environment for the book tutorials and the post-book tutorials.

 TimeSolution is implemented as a SQL database and extensive logic (stored procedures, views, table-valued functions, scalar functions).

 I will be posting blogs related to Time Molecules over the next few months after publication.
 You can find them at: https://eugeneasahara.com/category/time-molecules/